Jack Murray (racing driver): The REDEX Reliability Trials

 'Gelignite' Jack Murray described the 1955 REDEX Trial as a "shemozzle".

 The exact details of what took place are contentious.
-As the trial neared completion, an originally unplanned diversion adjoining Werong Station (near Murrumbateman, Wee Jasper and 12 km south of Yass), designed to determine the winner, meant that some cars and their drivers were bogged for ten hours or more.
+As the trial neared completion, an originally unplanned diversion adjoining Werong Station (near Murrumbateman and Wee Jasper, 12 km south of Yass), designed to determine the winner, meant that some cars and their drivers were bogged for ten hours or more.
 Jack did not go through the bog section as he summed it up when he saw the first car bogged.
 So, he turned around and went through a route check the wrong way and thought he would have copped a penalty, but the bog section was eventually cancelled.
 Jack, with his brother Ray as navigator, was running third at that stage, with the loss of only 36 points.

-In protest at the issuing of extra instructions in Melbourne, that took cars through the boggy, impassable paddock, Jack did not submit his car for scrutineering ‘within the requisite time, and thus Car 46 could not be considered among those competitors who fulfilled all requirements in that direction and therefore cannot be regarded as having finished the Trial.’
+In protest at the issuing of extra instructions in Melbourne, that took cars through the boggy, impassable paddock, Murray did not submit his car for scrutineering 'within the requisite time, and thus Car 46 could not be considered among those competitors who fulfilled all requirements in that direction and therefore cannot be regarded as having finished the Trial.'
 He was disqualified.
 Jack had accumulated 56 road points by the end, thus forfeiting a possible fourth place.
-Car No 129 (B. Rogers in a Holden) and Car No 36 (N. Klinger in a Standard Vanguard), also protested the officials’ decision to run the field through a mud bog by refusing to submit their cars for scrutiny.
-As confirmed by Hal Moloney, Australian Trial and Rally Historian: 'Jacks point loss at the Canberra Control was 56 points which had him in 5th place.
+Car No 129 (B. Rogers in a Holden) and Car No 36 (N. Klinger in a Standard Vanguard), also protested the officials' decision to run the field through a mud bog by refusing to submit their cars for scrutiny.
+As confirmed by Hal Moloney, Australian Trial and Rally Historian: 'Jack's point loss at the Canberra Control was 56 points which had him in 5th place.
 No cars were penalised for the Werong Station bog.
 Had Jack checked in at Sydney where Sam Hecker's Holden, originally equal third with Malcolm Brooks Vanguard, was penalised for structural damage at scrutineering, Jack would have ended up 4th outright on 56 points lost except - for the not booking-in/scrutineering fiasco.'

 Throughout the trial, particularly towards the end and even post-trial, controversy and arguments reigned.
 Newspaper headlines were full of emotion as they proclaimed REDEX Boilover and Hopeless Mixup.

 Murray did not attend the Ball, at which the winners should have been announced but were not, due to unresolved protests.
 It was indeed, a shemozzle.

 There was no 1956 Redex Trial.